google/docsy-example/content/en/docs/Locations/Halcron/Tsiyon.md

 ## Demographics

-            <div>Tsiyon is located on the continent of Halcron and has been a multi-cultural city for generations.
-Since there multiple races in Tsiyon, the cultures differ from locations in the city.</div>
+            Tsiyon is located on the continent of Halcron and has been a multi-cultural city for generations.
+Since there multiple races in Tsiyon, the cultures differ from locations in the city.

 ## Government

-            <div>The City is ruled by the Meroei royalty</div>
+            The City is ruled by the Meroei royalty

 ## Defences

-            <div>The city is surrounded by a series of ringed walls that protect the city from attack
+            The city is surrounded by a series of ringed walls that protect the city from attack

-To the south is the vast ocean</div>
+To the south is the vast ocean